Lei Kung (character): Fictional character biography

 Several millennia ago, after she was busted for training three cavemen, Fan Fei was chained up and watched as the cavemen were fed to Shou-Lao by Lei Kung.
-When Fei defeated Shou-Lao, Kung had Fei exiled from K'un-Lun.
-Sometime later, Kung was at the entrance of K'un-Lun when Fei came across it.
-Kung states that her sentencing was wrong and wanted to bring her home.
-Fei declined stating that Earth was her home and her fights here are just the beginning.
+When Fei defeated Shou-Lao, Kung had Fei exiled from K'un-L'un.
+Sometime later, Kung is at the entrance of K'un-Lun when Fei comes across it.
+Kung states that Fei's sentencing was wrong and that he wants to bring her home.
+Fei declines, stating that Earth was her home and her fights here are just the beginning.

-In the present day Yu-Ti apprenticed the young Danny Rand to Lei Kung the Thunderer, who teaches him the martial arts while in the mystical city of K'un-L'un.
-The Steel Serpent, Lei's exiled son, later becomes an enemy of Iron Fist while seeking to claim his power.
-Many years ago, when Davos failed to defeat Shou-Lao, Lei Kung found him weeping in the snow before taking him back to K'un-L'un.
+In the present day, Lei Kung tutors the young Danny Rand in martial arts at the insistence of Yu-Ti.
+After becoming Iron Fist, Rand battles Steel Serpent, Kung's exiled son, who seeks to claim Rand's power.

-During the Tournament of Heaven, the Yu-Ti's corruption is revealed to the populace and Lei Kung leads a rebel army called the Army of Thunder against him.
-After Nu-An flees K'un-Lun, Lei Kung succeeds him as the Yu-Ti.
+During the Tournament of Heaven, Yu-Ti's corruption is revealed to the populace and Lei Kung leads a rebel army called the Army of Thunder against him.
+After Nu-An flees K'un-Lun, Kung succeeds him as Yu-Ti.

 During the Avengers vs. X-Men storyline, Iron Fist brings Lei Kung to take Hope Summers to K'un-L'un for training.
 As the Phoenix Force-powered Namor attacks Wakanda, Iron Man tells Kung to pull Hope back to K'un-L'un and seal the portal before Namor gets through.
-The Avengers later arrive in K'un-L'un.
-When the Phoenix Force-powered Cyclops attacks K'un-L'un, Kung meets with Hope outside the Cave of Shou-Lao telling her that it is time for her final lesson.
-The two ride Shou-Lao into battle, but are blasted out of the air by the Phoenix Force-powered Cyclops.
+When the Phoenix Force-powered Cyclops attacks K'un-L'un, Kung meets with Hope outside the Cave of Shou-Lao, telling her that it is time for her final lesson.
+The two ride Shou-Lao into battle, but are blasted out of the air by Cyclops.
 Tapping into Shou-Lao's powers, Hope returns Cyclops to Earth, temporarily incapacitating him.
 K'un-L'un is rebuilt following the battle, but Kung refuses outside help in doing so.

-The crazed android known as the One, believing itself to be Wendell Rand, attacked K'un-Lun in revenge for abandoning it and killed many civilians, including Lei Kung.
-After his death, Lei Kung's face was stolen by the One.
+The crazed android known as the One, believing itself to be Wendell Rand, attacks K'un-Lun in revenge for abandoning it and kills many civilians, including Lei Kung.

 Powers and abilities

 The weapons master of K'un-Lun, Lei Kung is a martial arts expert, one of the finest in the Marvel universe.
+Due to consuming fruit from the Tree of Immortality, Lei Kung cannot age or die of natural causes although he can be killed in battle.